NethmiRodrigo/neutro-chat/README.md

-# neutralinojs-react
+# neutro-chat

-A simple React.js template for building Neutralinojs apps using the [guide](https://github.com/codezri/neutralinojs-react) in the official documentation.
+A simple React.js chat application using Neutralinojs.
+Following the [guide](https://github.com/codezri/neutralinojs-react) in the official documentation.

 ## How to install